Fiskars X5 Long-Term Review: My Go-To Pack Axe

 The head design is not great for fine carving, or shaving small tinder.
 It can make do for rough shaping more complicated things – but it’s not made for carving details.

-Three alternatives to the X5
+Alternatives to the X5

-Lexivon V9 is a budget X5
+Lexivon is a decent budget option

 About the author:

-I’m just a guy who likes axes – as a tool, the craft of restoring them, and the history.
-I got tired of only finding crap websites, so I set out to build a reliable one myself.
+I’m just a guy who likes axes.
+I got tired of only finding crap websites, so I set out to build a better one myself.